-Mid- to late-October is a good time to collect pine nuts from the pinyon pine trees that grow wild at the Anasazi Heritage Center, Lowry Pueblo and elsewhere in this part of the country.
+October is a good time to collect pine nuts from the pinyon pine trees that grow wild at the Anasazi Heritage Center, Lowry Pueblo and elsewhere in this part of the country.
 You may also be able to purchase local nuts from roadside vendors.
-These tasty, tender nuts were a nutritious staple for the ancient people who lived here, and they are fairly expensive to purchase at grocery stores today.
+These tasty, tender nuts were a nutritious staple for the ancient people who lived here, and they are expensive to purchase at grocery stores today.

-Unless you start your day early, it would be difficult to thoroughly see both Canyon of the Ancients and Hovenweep on the same day.
+It will be difficult to see both Canyon of the Ancients and Hovenweep on the same day, unless you start early.
+If you want to take your time, plan one day for each.
 We stopped at the visitor center long enough to use the restrooms and peruse the small gift shop, and then got back on the road so we could return to Cortez by dinner time.

 Our family loves national parks and monuments and we appreciate off-the-beaten path destinations, so we enjoyed our day in Canyons of the Ancients National Monument.
 I hope you will too.